 Once across the transitway the path curls up and under Baseline Road.
 I got off the path at College Ave and headed over the bridge towards Woodroffe Avenue.
 Unfortunately there are no bike lanes over this bridge but the sidewalks are extra wide.

 the Algonquin College horticulture grounds are right across Woodroffe on the southeast corner of Woodroffe and College Avenue, but there isn’t even a sidewalk, let alone a bike lane or paved shoulder along College Avenue to get you to the horticulural grounds official entrance.
 Traffic along this short stretch of College Ave is often speedy as drivers take the wide curve coming off the 6 lane Woodroffe Ave.
 Fortunately there is no fence blocking access onto the horticultural grounds so I rode along a short stretch of grass directly from the corner of Woodroffe & College to the very nice brick path that meanders through the horticultural gardens.
+UPDATE – April 2021: There is presently construction fencing around the site so you will need to continue straight along College Ave until you get to the wonderful magnolia tree on the right, which isn’t blocked off by fencing.

 I followed this path around to the east side of the green houses, where sits the glorious Merrill Magnolia.